-- (1) Industrial Master Plan.
+- Industrial Master Plan.
 Minimum lot size, setbacks, maximum height, and other development standards may be modified by submittal of an Industrial Master Plan application.
 See TDC 33.050.
-Response: An IMP application is being submitted concurrent to this AR to modify the prior IMP 00-01 condition of approval 1.b, which requires a 108' setback from Leveton Drive.
-Instead, 50' (standard for the zone) is proposed through that IMP. - (2) Spur Rail Tracks.
+Response: An IMP application is being submitted concurrent to this AR to modify the prior IMP 22-0001 standards for setbacks, building height, and parking lot landscaping.
+The proposed development has been designed to comply with applicable standards, including the proposed IMP amendments. - (2) Spur Rail Tracks.
 Spur rail tracks are not permitted within 200 feet of an adjacent residential district.